Community chess: Garry Kasparov on his move into social gaming

 Amid a resurgence of interest in the latter, he has been launching a new chess platform – a passion project years in the making – and before the interview starts, has some questions of his own: “Do you play?
 And if yes, how good are you?”

-I confess to my mediocrity and admit that I spent the hour prior to our call being dispatched with ease by AI opponents on Kasparovchess.
+I confess to my mediocrity and admit that I spent the hour prior to our call being dispatched with ease by AI opponents on Kasparovchess, the veteran player’s new online gaming venture.
 “We all lose against computers,” he reassures me.
 “These days, it’s not something to be ashamed of!”

-Alongside current world champion Magnus Carlson and former world champion Viswanathan Anand, Kasparov is one of the chess’s major statesmen.
-Having retired from professional play in 2005, he has spent much of his time selling the sport to the public.
+Alongside current world champion Magnus Carlson and former world champion Viswanathan Anand, Kasparov is one of the chess world’s major statesmen.
+Having retired from professional play in 2005, he has spent much of his life selling the sport to the public.
 And now, with Kasparovchess, he hopes to compete against incumbent online chess platforms and build on the game’s current popularity.

 This is his second attempt, having launched an earlier iteration in 1999.
 “It didn’t go well because the technology was not there to support my ambitions of promoting chess for a global audience, and of creating something that would be financially sustainable.”
 The relaunched platform, made by Vivendi subsidiary Keysquare, is available via a website and iPhone app and offers puzzles, tutorials, articles and documentaries to subscribers, while limited content is available to non-paying users.